At Cockburn School, high-quality Teaching and Learning is the single most important thing that we do.

 We believe all students can be exceptional and our teaching and learning strategy is underpinned by research so that it is impactful and powerful in the classroom.
 We have a clear set of principles which support the development of knowledge, skills and vocabulary alongside creative and imaginative thinking.

 Personalisation is the way in which lessons are designed so that they are engaging and highly personalised for students including clear modelling, structured support and challenging content with our Teach to the Top approach.

 Students acquire knowledge in every subject, taking them beyond their own experiences and supporting academic excellence.

 The systematic checking of student understanding so that teachers are able to adapt to the needs of the students and the regular use of high-quality feedback in the form of Red for Reflection so that students are actively improving their work.

-Key vocabulary for each lesson is displayed for students to learn and use in their work.
-It is vital that each lessons contributes to widening each student’s vocabulary with new words that are both subject specific and support the development of high quality academic language.
+Key vocabulary for each lesson is highlighted for students to learn and use in their work.
+It is vital that each lesson contributes to widening each student’s vocabulary with new words that are both subject specific and support the development of high quality academic language.